vmware/container-service-extension/container_service_extension/developer_guide.md

 ## CSE start-up
 1. Make sure feature flags, VCD api version in extension are not changed after CSE install/upgrade
-2. Ensure that un-supported templates are not loaded into runtime config.
+2. Ensure that unsupported templates are not loaded into runtime config.
 3. Ensure native placement policies are set up and are loaded to runtime config.
 4. Determine the CSE server API version at runtime.
 5. Ensure right runtime RDE version is loaded into the config variable.